 On 19 August, the Privy Council ordered Major-General Lanier to gather the forces under his command and move into Atholl:

-On the same day, Henry Erskine, Lord Cardross, arrived at Dunkeld from Perth with two troops of horse and three of dragoons.
+On the same day, Henry Erskine, Lord Cardross arrived at Dunkeld from Perth with a force of cavalry consisting of the Earl of Eglinton’s Troop of Horse, Sir William Bennet’s Troop of Horse, and three troops of Cardross’s own dragoons.
 He had been ordered to reinforce Cleland by Colonel Ramsay.
 Cardross and his cavalry reconnoitered the surrounding countryside and captured six Jacobites, while the rest of the highlanders melted away into the woods and hills to the north.

 That night Cardross received orders from Colonel Ramsay to withdraw back to Perth as his ‘dragoons and Horse can be of little use in these grounds’.
 Cardross protested, but a second order from Ramsay left him with little choice but to obey and his cavalry force left Cleland and his men to their fate.11